-TH IE BOARD AREA DECISIONS RESERVED TO THE BOARD 8 FULL OPERATING Ratify any urgent decisions taken by the Chair and the Chief Executive in accordance ARRANGEMENTS with Standing Order requirements 9 FULL OPERATING Ratify in public session any instances of failure to comply with Standing Orders and ARRANGEMENTS Standing Financial Instructions 11 FULL OPERATING Approve policies for dealing with complaints ARRANGEMENTS 12 FULL OPERATING Approve individual compensation payments in line with Standing Financial Instructions ARRANGEMENTS 13 FULL OPERATING Approve individual cases for the write off of losses or making of special payments above ARRANGEMENTS the limits of delegation to the Chief Executive and officers 14 FULL OPERATING Approve proposals for action on litigation on behalf of HEIW ARRANGEMENTS 15 FULL OPERATING Authorise use of the HEIW's official seal ARRANGEMENTS 16 FULL OPERATING Seek updates and assurance in respect of the Revalidation Process.
-ARRANGEMENTS 17 FULL ORGANISATION Ratify appointment, discipline and dismissal of the Chief Executive STRUCTURE & STAFFING 18 FULL ORGANISATION Approve the appointment, discipline and dismissal of the Executive Directors and any other Board level appointments STAFFING 19 FULL ORGANISATION Require, receive and determine action in response to the declaration of Board STRUCTURE & members' interests, in accordance with advice received, e.g. from Audit & Assurance STAFFING Committee
+OLD PARA THE BOARD AREA DECISIONS RESERVED TO THE BOARD 8 5 FULL OPERATING ARRANGEMENTS Ratify any urgent decisions taken by the Chair and the Chief Executive in accordance with Standing Order requirements NA 6 No- Can delegate to Audit and Assurance Committee OPERATING ARRANGEMENTS Formal consideration of report of Board Secretary on any non compliance with Standing Orders, making proposals to the Board on any actions to be taken.

+9 7 FULL OPERATING ARRANGEMENTS ~Receive report and proposals regarding non-compliance with Standing Orders, and where required ratify in public session any instances of failure to comply with Standing Orders and Standing Financial Instructions.
+11 17 FULL OPERATING ARRANGEMENTS Ratify policies for dealing with concerns, complaints and incidents. in accordance with the Complaints Handling Policy and health and safety requirements.
+12 28 FULL OPERATING ARRANGEMENTS Approve individual compensation payments in line with the provisions of Annex 4 to Chapter 6 of the Welsh Government Manuel for Accounts.
+Instructions 13 29 FULL OPERATING ARRANGEMENTS Approve individual cases for the write off of losses or making of special payments above the limits of delegation to the Chief Executive and officers.
+14 30 FULL OPERATING ARRANGEMENTS Approve proposals for action on litigation on behalf of HEIW 15 8 FULL OPERATING ARRANGEMENTS Authorise use of the HEIW's official seal.
+16 20 FULL ORGANISATION STRUCTURE & STAFFING Non-officer members to appoint, discipline and dismiss the Chief Executive and officer members of the Board.
+17 21 No Remuneration and Terms of Serivce Committee ORGANISATION STRUCTURE & STAFFING Approve the appointment, appraisal, discipline and dismissal of any other Board level appointments in accordance with Ministerial Instructions e.g. the Board Secretary.
+N/A 22 No - Remuneration and Terms of Service Committee ORGANISATIONAL STRUCTURE & STAFFING Consider and approve redundancy and Early Release Applications, noting that where the settlement is £50,000 or above subsequent agreement of Welsh Government is required.

+18 10 FULL ORGANISATION Require, receive and determine action in response to the declaration of Board STRUCTURE & members' interests, in accordance with advice received, e.g. from Audit & STAFFING Assurance Committee or Board Secretary

-TH THE BOARD AREA DECISIONS RESERVED TO THE BOARD 20 FULL ORGANISATION STRUCTURE & STAFFING Approve, review, and revise HEIW's top level organisation structure and corporate policies 21 FULL ORGANISATION STRUCTURE & STAFFING Appoint, review, revise and dismiss Board committees, including any joint committees directly accountable to the Board 22 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss the Chair and members of any committee, joint committee or Group set up by the Board 23 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss individuals appointed to represent the Board on outside bodies and groups 24 FULL ORGANISATION STRUCTURE & STAFFING Approve the terms of reference and reporting arrangements of all committees, joint- committees and groups established by the Board 25 FULL STRATEGY & PLANNING Determine HEIWs strategic aims, objectives and priorities 26 FULL STRATEGY & PLANNING Approve HEIW's annual business plan and three year plan setting out how HEIW will meet the requirements set out in the remit letter.
-27 FULL STRATEGY & PLANNING Approve HEIW's Risk Management Strategy and plans 28 FULL STRATEGY & PLANNING Approve HEIW's communication plan
+OLD PARA THE BOAR D AREA DECISIONS RESERVED TO THE BOARD 19 23 FULL ORGANISATION STRUCTURE & STAFFING Approve, review, and revise HEIW's top level organisation structure and corporate policies 20 24 FULL ORGANISATION STRUCTURE & STAFFING Appoint, review, revise and dismiss Board committees, directly accountable to the Board 21 25 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss the Chair and members of any committee or Group set up by the Board 22 26 FULL ORGANISATION STRUCTURE & STAFFING Appoint, equip, review and (where appropriate) dismiss individuals appointed to represent the Board on outside bodies and groups 23 27 FULL ORGANISATION STRUCTURE & STAFFING Approve the terms of reference and reporting arrangements of all committees, and groups established by the Board 25 11 FULL STRATEGY & PLANNING Determine HEIWs strategic aims, objectives and priorities 26 13 FULL STRATEGY & PLANNING Approve HEIW's annual business plan and three-year plan setting out how HEIW will meet the requirements set out in the remit letter.
+27 16 FULL STRATEGY & PLANNING Approve HEIW's framework and strategy for risk and assurance.